National Capital FreeNet: Membership

 Over the years 75,000 people have been NCF members, although many have moved out of the area or moved up from NCF's original dial-up only service to commercial providers.
 The organization had about 8,000 current and active members as of 2009.

 Many NCF members have gone on to careers in the Ottawa hi-tech industry after beginning with NCF dial-up access.

 Servers

-NCF's servers currently run their web site using Apache/2.2.14 on Ubuntu.
+As of 2008, NCF's servers run their web site using Apache/2.2.14 on Ubuntu.